 Calla lilies are popular cut flowers for wedding floral arrangements and bouquets.
 They are also used as decorations for Easter.
-Native to Africa, calla lilies are only hardy in the warmer U.S hardiness zones of 8-11 – but may survive zone 7 with protection.
+Native to Africa, calla lilies are only hardy in the warmer U.S hardiness zones of 8 through 11 – but may survive zone 7 with protection.
 They also bloom primarily in summer.
-Because of bloom time and plant hardiness, many gardeners find it easier to grow potted calla lily plants.
+Due to the bloom time and plant hardiness, many gardeners find it easier to grow potted calla lily plants.
 Continue reading to learn more about container grown calla lilies.

 Planting a Calla Lily in a Pot

-By growing calla lily in a pot or pots, in some locations they can be started indoors earlier than they could be started outdoors.
-This can allow you to immediately place established, ready to bloom container grown callas on the deck or patio earlier in the spring.
+By growing calla lily in a pot, in some locations, they can be started indoors earlier than they could be started outdoors.
+This can allow you to immediately place established, ready-to-bloom, container grown callas on the deck or patio earlier in the spring.
 Container grown calla lilies can also be planted early and manipulated to bloom in time for Easter or spring weddings.

 How to Grow Calla Lilies in a Container

-Calla lily rhizomes grow best when planted 1 inch (2.5 cm.) deep and 1-2 (2.5-5 cm.) apart.
-Pots for calla lilies should be at least 10-12 inches (25-30 cm.) in diameter and well draining.
+Calla lily rhizomes grow best when planted 1 inch (2.5 cm.) deep and 1 to 2 (2.5-5 cm.) apart.
+Pots for calla lilies should be at least 10 to 12 inches (25-31 cm.) in diameter and well-draining.
 While calla lilies need consistently moist soil, improper drainage can cause rots and fungal diseases.
 The planting medium should also retain moisture but not stay too soggy.

-Container grown calla plants are usually watered when the first inch or two of the soil is dry to the touch.
+Container grown calla plants are usually watered when the first inch or two (2.5-5 cm.) of the soil is dry to the touch.
 They should then be watered deeply and thoroughly.
 Brown foliage tips can indicate overwatering.
-Calla lily in pots will also benefit from a general purpose 10-10-10 or 5-10-10 fertilizer every 3-4 weeks in spring and summer.
+Calla lily in pots will also benefit from a general-purpose 10-10-10 or 5-10-10 fertilizer every three to four weeks in spring and summer.
 When blooming is finished, stop fertilizing.

 Calla lilies grow best in full sun to part shade.
 In containers, it is recommended that calla lilies be placed in a location where they can receive about six hours of sunlight each day.
-The ideal temperatures for container grown calla lilies are daytime temperatures between 60-75 F. (15-23 C.) and nighttime temperatures that do not dip below 55 F. (12 C.).
+The ideal temperatures for container grown calla lilies are daytime temperatures between 60 and 75 degrees F. (15-23 C.) and nighttime temperatures that do not dip below 55 degrees F. (12 C.).
 If potted calla lilies are taken indoors and grown as houseplants through the winter, these ideal temperatures should be maintained.